vrushikakpanchal/Indian-Tourism---Astra_Nova/README.md

-**Indian Tourism Explorer**
+**RangBhoomi – India’s Cultural Canvas**

-Welcome to **Indian Tourism Explorer**, a smart and interactive Streamlit app developed by **Team Astra_Nova**.
+Welcome to **RangBhoomi – India’s Cultural Canvas**, a smart and interactive Streamlit app developed by **Team Astra_Nova**.
 Our goal is to help travelers discover the best of India’s incredible tourist destinations, plan trips easily, and gain insightful analytics about popular places — all powered by real data and a bit of AI magic!

 About the Team Astra_Nova